 Lutherans go by the belief that when Jesus Christ sacrificed Himself on the cross he earned forgiveness for all of humanity‘s sins.
 Quite the contrary, the Presbyterian faith believes that Christ’s sacrifice only earned forgiveness for only faithful.

 Lutherans believe that the body and blood of Christ are truly present, and are distributed to those who eat the Supper of the Lord during Holy Communion.
 While Presbyterians believe that Jesus Christ is real in Holy Communion, the bread and wine are just symbols of Jesus.

 Lutherans don’t prohibit drinking alcohol.
 They though consider drunkenness as a sin.
 Moderation is advocated.
 Presbyterians don’t believe that drinking alcohol is a sin as it is not mentioned as such in the Bible.
 Drunkenness is strictly prohibited.
 In the USA, Presbyterians have accepted moderate drinking but have historically opposed the consumption, sale, and manufacture of alcohol.

 Do you know?
 Difference between Catholic and Baptist

 Despite all these differences in beliefs, both Lutherans and Presbyterians believe in the Trinity – the Father, the Son, and the Holy Spirit.
-Both their beliefs also say that Jesus was both a human and God born of a Virgin who died to atone for our sins and resurrected on the third day.
+Both their beliefs also say that Jesus was both a human and God born of a Virgin who died to atone for our sins and was resurrected on the third day.
 Both denominations believe in two ordinances that they practice; baptism and Lord’s supper or Holy communion.

 As far as organization goes, Lutheran Church exists in “synods”, that is conferences and districts.
 And Presbyterian Church is served by “Elders”.
-A group of elders from the same geographical area forms the “Presbyterians” and a group of Presbyterians form a synod in Presbyterian Church.
+A group of elders from the same geographical area forms the “Presbyterians” and a group of Presbyterians forms a synod in Presbyterian Church.